guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 Use cases:  complex infrasctrucutre projects. management deployetn acroos multipel environments --> simplifies the process of amintaining and scaling infra acroos different environments.

+the installed version of terragrunt must aling with the versions of terraform or opentofu